JuliaPOMDP/AEMS.jl/README.md

 While the other root management methods, like belief-searching, don't require any changes to simulations, I'm not sure they are the optimal solution.
 It can be expensive if there are many beliefs and each belief is very large.
 There is also the issue of beliefs that should be the same but have small numerical differences; these will not be recognized as the same belief and the root will go un-updated.
+In the long-term, I think `POMDPs.jl` should implement a `update(policy, a, o)` function that defaults to doing nothing for all policies.

 # Visualization